Close

 Common Pitfalls to Avoid

 Prevent rejections by avoiding incomplete forms, insufficient supporting evidence, and late submissions.
+Incomplete applications may result in the application being rejected or delayed.
+Ensure you submit the SG Arrival Card within the required timeframe, as failure to do so may result in entry denial.
 If rejected, review reasons carefully before reapplying with additional documentation.